What do district councils do?

 Are district councils part of city government?

 No. District councils are 501(c)(3) nonprofits with voluntary, unpaid boards of directors composed of members elected by their neighbors.
 The elections are held according to the by-laws of the organization, not the rules governing public elections.
-As private organizations they are also not subject to the State of Minnesota's Government Data Practices Act.
-District councils each contract with the city on an annual basis for the purpose of provided community engagement services in their respective districts through the Community Engagement Program.
+The district councils contract with the City annually to provide community engagement services in their respective districts through the Community Engagement Program.

 How much money do district councils receive from the city?